Tom Brady: Family and relationships

 Brady began dating Brazilian model Gisele Bündchen in December 2006.
-In 2009, Brady said they had been set up on a blind date by a mutual friend.
-Brady and Bündchen married on February 26, 2009, in an intimate Catholic ceremony in Santa Monica, California.
-Together, they have two children: a son, Benjamin Rein Brady, born in December 2009, and a daughter, Vivian Lake Brady, born in December 2012.
+Brady and Bündchen married on February 26, 2009, in a Catholic ceremony at St. Monica Catholic Church in Santa Monica, California.
+Together, they have two children: a son, Benjamin Rein Brady, born in 2009, and a daughter, Vivian Lake Brady, born in 2012.
+In October 2022, the couple announced their divorce.

-In October 2022, the couple announced on Instagram that they had finalized a divorce, ending13 years of marriage.
-Brady and Bündchen's marriage had been the subject of various tabloid rumors and speculation earlier in the year after Brady came out of retirement and Bündchen voiced her concern about the violent nature of football on Brady's long-term health.